Glasta326/floc/README.md

 # floc

-A simple CLI tool for encrypting and decrypting files
+A simple CLI tool for encrypting and decrypting files built almost entirely from the ground up with NO external cryptography libraries

 As of 06/03/2026, this project is still unfinished and should not be used for security